Dylan-Hedges/Website-Refresh/README.md

 # Portfolio Website

 Repository for my personal portfolio site [dylanhedges.com](https://dylanhedges.com/).

+TypeScript conversion of my personal portfolio site can be found [here]( https://github.com/Dylan-Hedges/Website-Refresh-TypeScript-Conversion).

 ## About the Project
 This project represents a thorough overhaul of my personal portfolio website, aimed at showcasing my professional skills, experience, and capabilities.